 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.
 Otherwise, your doctor may think that it was not effective and change your treatment unnecessarily.

-Tell your doctor if you feel the tablets or oral suspension is not helping your condition.
+Tell your doctor if you feel the tablets is not helping your condition.

 Drink plenty of fluids while you are taking BACTRIM.
 This will help to flush the medicine through your system.

 If you are taking BACTRIM for a long time, visit your doctor regularly so your progress can be checked.
 Your doctor may ask you to have regular tests to check your kidneys, liver or blood.

 Tell your doctor you are taking BACTRIM if you have to have any blood tests.
 BACTRIM may affect the results of some blood tests.